Cookie ornaments make a great decoration with this favorite cut-out cookie recipe. The cream of tartar in this recipe makes this cookie extra crispy.

 Bake 6-10 minutes or until edges are lightly browned.
 Cool 1 minute on cookie sheet; remove to cooling rack.
 Cool completely.

-Meanwhile, combine 4 cups powdered sugar, 1/2 cup butter and vanilla in small bowl.
-Beat at low speed, adding enough milk and scraping bowl often, until desired spreading consistancy.
+Combine 4 cups powdered sugar, 1/2 cup butter and vanilla in bowl.
+Beat at low speed, adding enough milk and scraping bowl often, until desired spreading consistency.
 Tint frosting with food color, if desired.
 Decorate cookies with frosting.
 Decorate with sprinkles or decorator candies, if desired. .

 I love these cookies!